-- The League's Play Appraisal Committee evaluates from August 1-December 14 for high schools and August 1-April 15 for junior high schools.
-No plays will be accepted after those dates. - To request an approval you will need to do the following: - 1.
-Submit the current year's online "High School One-Act Play and Scenery Approval Request Form 2016-17" found under "Resources and Forms" in the Theatre website.

-2. Mail the following:

-a) A copy of your "UIL One-Act Play Approval Request Form."
-Print it after you review it and before you hit the "submit" button.

-- b) The complete published play which specifically and clearly indicates - i) The exact portions of the total script to be used.
-(Highlighted in Yellow)

-ii) Deletion of all dialogue and business not to be used.
+- The League's Play Appraisal Committee evaluates August 1 April 15 for junior high schools.
+No plays will be accepted after those dates. - To request an approval you will need to do the following: - Submit the current year's online "Middle and Junior High School Play and Scenery Approval Request Form 2018-19" found under "Resources and Forms" in the Theatre website. - 2.
+Mail the following: - a) A copy of your "UIL One-Act Play Approval Request Form."
+Print it after you review it and before you hit the "submit" button. - b) The complete published play which specifically and clearly indicates - i) The exact portions of the total script to be used.
+(Highlighted in Yellow) - ii) Deletion of all dialogue and business not to be used.
 Make it clear that you are cutting but light enough that a reader can look at the material that has been eliminated.
-(Strike-through in pen)

-iii) Deletion of all language and action that violates the "Standards Rule."
-(Strike-through in pen)

-iv) Deletion of scenery that might restrict approval.
+(Strike-through in pen) - iii) Deletion of all language and action that violates the "Standards Rule."
+(Strike-through in pen) - iv) Deletion of scenery that might restrict approval.

+Dangerous Myths About Play Approval

+- Do not assume that a play approved in the past will be approved again.
+Plays are approved only for the individual making the request and the approval is valid only for that contest year. - Plays that are approved for a specific school are not automatically added to the approved play lists.
+Check the current approved lists and secure performance rights before starting work on a production.
+There must be a stong history of production before a play goes on the list.

 Make it clear that you are cutting but light enough that a reader can look at the material that has been eliminated.
 (Strike-through in pen)

-c) A list of all characters to be played and how necessary doubling is to be accomplished.
+- c) A list of all characters to be played and how necessary doubling is to be accomplished. - d) Any scenic items that are not allowed under the rules but are "without which the approved play cannot be produced."